DanielAdolfsson/arch-luks-suspend/README.md

 Installation
 -------------

-1. Install this AUR package: https://aur.archlinux.org/packages/arch-luks-suspend-git/
-   Alternatively, run `make install` as root.
+1. Install this package with `makepkg -i`, or alternatively, run `make install` as root.
 2. Edit `/etc/mkinitcpio.conf` and make sure the following hooks are enabled:
    `udev`, `encrypt`, `shutdown`, `suspend`.
 3. Rebuild the initramfs: `mkinitcpio -p linux`.